shettimax/MaxCTF/README.md

 --------------------
 Worth cracking your brain with so much fun on this after installation

-just set it up on your localhost and enjoy !IF YOU CHEAT?
+just set it up on your localhost and enjoy !
+IF YOU CHEAT?
 YOU CHEAT YOURSELF!
 SHAME ON YOU !
 HAHAH...
 -------------------------
 #shettimax